TheBug-lab/TheBug-lab/README.md

 - 👀 I’m interested in ...learning
 - 🌱 I’m currently learning ...computer architectures and os internals
 - 💞️ I’m looking to collaborate on ...pentesting web application
-- 📫 How to reach me ...just leave a message
+- 📫 How to reach me ...thebug.me

 <!---
 ddeebug/ddeebug is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.